VeyGudTek/Social_Butterfly_Experience_Scripts/README.md

 # Social Butterfly Experience Scripts
-Collection of Scripts I was mainly responsible for in a group project.
+Documentation of the scripts I was responsible for in a group project.

+Visit the full [Project Website](https://socialbutterflyyy.wixsite.com/socialbutterfly/) for more details about the project itself.

 ## Scripts and Functions
 ### Player